-2. An annual physical inventory should be performed and the result of the inventory compared to the accounting records and other supporting documents of the Office of Workforce Competitiveness.
+2. The result of the annual physical inventory should be compared to the accounting records and other supporting documents of the Office of Workforce Competitiveness.
 An accurate "Asset Management/Inventory Report/GAAP Reporting Form CO-59" should be prepared.

-The Annual physical inventory did not agree with the supporting documentation.
+The annual physical inventory did not agree with the supporting documentation.

-3. The Office of Workforce Competitiveness and the Department of Administrative Services should implement the internal controls necessary to ensure that the computer software inventory of the Office of Workforce Competitiveness is maintained in accordance with the software inventory policy and procedures as set forth in the State of Connecticut's Property Control Manual.
+3. The Office of Workforce Competitiveness and the Department of Administrative Services should implement the internal controls necessary to ensure that the computer software inventory of the Office of Workforce Competitiveness is maintained in accordance with the software inventory policy and procedures as set forth in the State of Connecticut Property Control Manual.

-The Annual software inventory was not prepared.
+The annual software inventory was not prepared.